Guyank92/Chat/README.md

 # Client-Server Chat Application
-By Ofek Bader and Snir Yefet
+By Guy Ankri and Or Hadar

 ### How to start
 ---